 4. Wallingford Homestead

-Wallingford Homestead in Central Hawke’s Bay is the largest single-storey dwelling in the Southern Hemisphere.
+Wallingford Homestead in Central Hawke’s Bay was once the largest single-storey dwelling in the Southern Hemisphere.
 Built by the Ormond family in 1854, today Wallingford is run as boutique accommodation with a seriously good food offering.
 Wallingford Kitchen, run by Australian chef Chris Stockdale serves degustation dinners focused on produce sourced largely from the property.
 Though it certainly helps when said property produces its very own truffles.
 Enjoy a selection of six small courses with matching wines for dinner and, for the full experience, spend the night in one of the many guest suites to enjoy breakfast the next day, too.

 5. Hawke’s Bay Farmers’ Market